icon

 Thumbnail Image

-Under the Clocks: Melbourne Walking Tour for Retirees
+Under the Clocks – 3 Hour Walking Tour

-A journey through the arcades that have always captivated Melbourne and the laneways that have come to captivate us in recent years. · Meet: on the steps of Flinders Street Station (under the clocks) · Route: Degraves Street, Centre Place, Collins Street, Bourke Street, Little Bourke Street, Little Collins Street · Highlights: Signature laneways, street sculptures, Block Arcade, Royal Arcade · Tea or coffee (30 minutes): Manchester Press Cafe, Rankins Lane · End: Swanston Street (on the corner of Bourke Street) · Tickets: $60 per person (maximum 10; minimum 4) · Disabled access: yes (please advise beforehand).
+A journey through the arcades that have always captivated Melbourne and the laneways that have come to captivate us in recent years.
+Fridays, 10am-1pm · Meet: on the steps of Flinders Street Station (under the clocks) · Route: Degraves Street, Centre Place, Collins Street, Bourke Street, Little Bourke Street · Highlights: Signature laneways, street sculptures, Block Arcade, Royal Arcade · Tea or coffee (30 minutes): Manchester Press Cafe, Rankins Lane · End: Swanston Street (on the corner of Bourke Street) · Tickets: $60 per person (maximum 10; minimum 4) · Disabled access: yes (please advise beforehand).
 Meet your Guide - Paul Daffey Paul is a lifelong Melburnian, journalist, and storyteller.
 His love of local history and character comes through in every step of his tours around Melbourne.
 Whether he’s recounting tales of a century-old pub or pointing out a detail most people miss, Paul has a knack for making the city’s past feel alive and wonderfully human.
+About Seniors in Melbourne Seniors in Melbourne is a website and weekly newsletter helping Victorians aged 60+ discover the best events, attractions, dining and days out across Melbourne and regional Victoria.
+We're proud to connect our community with experiences — like this one — that help them stay active, connected and confident exploring their city.
+Visit: seniorsinmelbourne.com.au

 Flinders Street Station